onepunchtech/catallaxy/README.md

 - **Consumer flake support** — define your lab in your own flake, import catallaxy as an input

-## Status

-**v0.5** — The homelab example boots multi-cluster environments on k3d with full-stack services and domain-based access.
-Cloud provisioning and GitOps integration are next.
-See the [roadmap](https://onepunchtech.github.io/catallaxy/roadmap.html).

 ## Build and development

 ```bash